iyenal/gen7engine-docs/docs/glossary_methods.md

 ▶️ Undocumented or unavailable methods?
 Create an issue to have it added.
 ▶️ Questions about some method usage?
 Create an issue to get more information.

+> Notice: Some functions got renamed (eg. related to Spritesheets), and this page may not reflect yet the updates.
+Please refer to the Glossary (All) page for the up-to-date function names

 **Internal/External assets:**

 ```python